 EA provides various resources for the spiritual development of its students:

-- Theology in Action – a recourse offered in text, audio and video formats intended for students and families to engage truth and cultivate hearts and minds for Christianly action.
+- Theology in Action – a resource offered in text, audio, and video formats intended for students and families to engage truth and cultivate hearts and minds for Christianly action.
 These videos are published weekly on EA’s general Facebook and Family Alliance pages and tackle various topics of spiritual significance.
 More information can be found on the Theology in Action page.

 - Spiritual Life Connection Page – Students are encouraged to log into Enlightium Social where they can join the EA Spiritual Life Connection (SLC) page.
 The SLC page:

 - Keeps students updated on newly released Theology in Action videos